thinkum/commonide/README.md

       single-threaded environment (General pattern: send eval-over-write
-      request; block for synchronous request, or create a background task for asynchronous request, then resuming dispatch-foreground, the background task subsequently pollling for receiving an asynchronous eval-over-wire response matching the task descriptor of the original request; note that the concerns for single-threaded evaluation would be limited to the "Foreground
+      request; block for synchronous request, or create a background task for asynchronous request, then resuming dispatch-foreground, the background task subsequently polling for receiving an asynchronous eval-over-wire response matching the task descriptor of the original request; note that the concerns for single-threaded evaluation would be limited to the "Foreground